ianhorswill/Craft/README.md

-This is a floating-point constraint solver intended for use in games, particularly for procedural-content generation.
+Craft (Constrained RAndom FloaTs) is a floating-point constraint solver intended for use in games, particularly for procedural-content generation.
 It includes a Unity wrapper to make it easy to use within the Unity editor.
+It allows you to do things like ask for three numbers in given ranges that sum to a given value.

 The Craft/ subfolder contains the VS project for the solver itself.
 Build it once and drop the DLL into your Unity project.